Sunday, November 10, 2024

 Most public school budgets operate on a fiscal year from July 1 to June 30, which means any unspent funds by the end of June often can’t be rolled over into the next year.
 This structure makes it critical to understand your budget early on and plan strategically for the school year’s demands.
 A school nurse budget might cover essentials such as:

-• Basic medical supplies: Bandages, gloves, disinfectants, thermometers, and over-the-counter medications.
+• Basic medical supplies: Bandages, gloves, disinfectants, thermometers, and over-the-counter medications (as allowed).

 • Equipment: Items like vision and hearing screening tools, blood pressure monitors, AEDs, and digital thermometers.